LiliaFramework/Lilia/documentation/docs/modules/development_server/about.md

 Development Server

 **Version:**
-1.19
+1.13

 **Description:**

-Adds a development server mode for testing, the ability to run special development functions, a toggle via configuration, an environment flag for dev commands, and logging of executed dev actions.
+Enables a special development mode for testing new features.
+When active, dev-only functions can be executed and all actions are logged.

 <h2 style="text-align:center; font-size:1.5rem; font-weight:bold;">Features</h2>